-Some time between 1855 and 1865, James and Jerusha purchased their home at 51 Worcester Street and moved there with their two daughters, Helen (my great-grandmother) and Julia.
-Also by 1865, Jerusha's parents, Micah and Sally Dyer, moved to 40 Worcester Street, diagonally across the street.
+Some time between 1855 and 1865, James and Jerusha purchased their home on Worcester Street and moved there with their two daughters, Helen (my great-grandmother) and Julia.
+Also by 1865, Jerusha's parents, Micah and Sally Dyer, moved to Worcester Street, diagonally across the street.

 For most of his career, James was the receiving teller for Bank of North America.
 I'm not sure what the modern day equivalent of a receiving teller for a bank would be, if there is one.
 Later on, due to health concerns, James cut back on his work obligations and became an insurance agent for Home Life Insurance Company and Franklin Fire Insurance Company.

-Sally Dyer died in 1883 and her funeral was held at 51 Worcester Street.
+Sally Dyer died in 1883 and her funeral was held at the Burgess home.
 It appears that Micah Dyer, after losing his wife, moved into the Burgess home with his daughter's family.
-He died, probably at 51 Worcester Street, in 1885.
+He died, probably in that house, in 1885.
 His funeral was also held there.

 In May, 1887, the Burgesses moved to one of the largest homes in Brookline, 39 Auburn Street.
 My guess is that they made the move after Jerusha inherited her share of her father's fortune.
 James's obituary indicates how proud James was of their new home, which he apparently thought was one of the finest homes in the Boston area.
 Sadly, James died less than two weeks after the move to Brookline.
 Even more sadly, the family fortune was fully dissipated before I came into the world.
 No, on second thought, I'm probably better off having had to earn my own living.
 Right.
 That's it.

-Though I lived just around the corner from 51 Worcester Street while I was in law school at Northeastern, I never took the time to stop and look at the house until May of 2018.
+Though I lived just around the corner from Worcester Street while I was in law school at Northeastern, I never took the time to stop and look at the house until May of 2018.
 By chance, one of the owners caught me outside snapping a photo.
-I sent this owner a souvenir of my ancestors' time at 51, one of Helen's dance cards from 1874, with her address printed on it.
+I sent this owner a souvenir of my ancestors' time there, one of Helen's dance cards from 1874, with her address printed on it.
 I received back a very gracious thank you note and an invitation to visit the house, which I look forward to doing.
-Some say that a ghost is present on what was the parlor level of the building.
+The owner also told me that some people have seen a ghost on the parlor level of the building.
 If ghosts exist, perhaps this is Micah Dyer, my 3rd great-grandfather.
-I'll try to be receptive to his communication when I visit.

 You can see in the photos below that the Burgesses were not exactly minimalists.
 If I had been asked to decorate their home, I would have placed one less chair in the parlor, or perhaps two.